 - (1) Errors in syntax.
-For instance, writing clas instead of class. - (2) Trying to apply an operation that works only on some type of values on vales of the wrong type.
-For instance, trying add two Boolean values, or trying to divide strings. - (3) Trying to invoke a method m on an object that does not define such a method m, for instance, if m is an instance of Map, trying to invoke m.playTune() is an error. - (4) Invoking an operation with arguments of the right types for which the operation is undefined.
-For instance, dividing by 0, or taking the tangent of $\pi/2$. - (5) Casting an object to a class that it is not an instance of, e.g., without first checking instanceof.
-(More about this later.) - (6) Problems out of a programmer's control, such as hardware failures.
-For instance, disk failures during disk IO, or network failure during network IO.
+For instance, writing clas instead of class. - (2) Applying an operation that works only on some type of values on values of the wrong type.
+For instance, trying add two Boolean values, or trying to divide strings. - (3) Invoking a method m on an object that does not define such a method m, for instance, if d is an instance of Drawing, trying to invoke d.playTune() is an error. - (4) Invoking an operation with arguments of the right types for which the operation is undefined.
+For instance, dividing by 0, or taking the tangent of $\pi/2$. - (5) Problems out of a programmer's control, such as hardware failures.
+For instance, disk failures during disk IO, network failure during network IO, or the CPU melting.
+Running out of memory is also something that sometimes occurs. - (6) "Logical" errors, where the program does not behave as expected, such as an implementation of addition that returns 3 when given inputs 1 and 1, or a draw method on a drawing that flips all the lines upside down.